mvarble/frames.js/README.md

 One can simply encode affine coordinate systems in the plane by 3x3 *frame* matrices.
 This way, calculations like rigid body transformations and coordinate transforms can be streamlined into simple matrix multiplication calculations.
-The purpose of this module is to wrap all such calculations into simple functions by utilizing the [mathjs](https://github.com/josdejong/mathjs) library.
+The purpose of this module is to wrap all such calculations into a simple API.

 ## The Code